Vyral/sharad-gupta/_drafts/q-why-is-homeownership-more-attainable-than-you-think.md

 youtube_code: _DbkVMebJsw
 ---

-{% include youtube.html %}Remember these five facts before assuming you can’t afford to buy a home.
+{% include youtube.html %}<center>Remember these five facts before assuming you can’t afford to buy a home.</center>

 It’s a dream we all have: To own our own home and stop paying rent.&nbsp;